hannotify/hanno.codes/_drafts/java-21-release-day.md

 } // 8.
 All off-heap memory is deallocated here
 assert Arrays.equals(javaStrings, new String[] {"car", "cat", "dog", "mouse"});  // true
 ```

-TODO: update this code example from the JEP.

 Let's look at some of the types this code uses in more detail to get a rough idea of their function and purpose within the Foreign Function & Memory API: